8 Things Every Touring Musician Should Carry

 1. Hydro Flask Double Wall Vacuum Insulated Water Bottle

-I always underestimated the power of carrying my own water bottle…until I came across the Hydro Flask product line.
-Of course, there are millions of reasons to avoid plastic water bottles (such as the ones provided on stage): the plastic is horrendous to your health, devastating to the environment, they’re more expensive in the long run, create more garbage in your tour bus..you get the idea.
+I always underestimated the power of carrying my water bottle…until I came across the Hydro Flask product line.
+Of course, there are millions of reasons to avoid plastic water bottles (such as the ones provided on stage): the plastic is horrendous to your health, devastating to the environment, they’re more expensive in the long run, creates more garbage in your tour bus..you get the idea.
 However, the options for an alternative are not all created equal.

-This particular bottle is especially good at keeping things hot or cold (I’ve had ice water in this traveling through the desert for ten hours still be frozen).
+This particular bottle is especially good at keeping things hot or cold (I’ve had ice water in this traveling through the desert for ten hours still frozen).
 While they do offer a wide mouth option, I prefer the slim style and 24 oz because it universally fits cup holders and is easier to take on a flight.
-The lid is spill proof lid opens with an easy twist, making it ideal on stage.
+The lid is spill-proof lid opens with an easy twist, making it ideal on stage.
 It’s one of the best investments I’ve made for travel, ever.
 Get it on Amazon for less than $30.

 2. Po Chai Pills